PreziosiRaffaele/Salesforce-Productivity-Burst/README.md

-<h2>Get Total Coverage and single methods test coverage of your Apex Classes/Triggers as in Salesforce Developer Console.</h2>
+<h2>Apex Get Coverage</h2>

-> #### Instructions:
+<h3>Get Total Coverage and single methods test coverage of your Apex Classes/Triggers as in Salesforce Developer Console.</h3>

-> - Run Apex test from VsCode
+**Instructions:**
-> - Open Apex class to check and Run command "SFDX: Apex Get Coverage"
+* Run Apex test from VsCode
-> - Select the test and highlight covered/uncovered lines
+* Open Apex class to check and Run command "SFDX: Apex Get Coverage"
->
+* Select the test and highlight covered/uncovered lines

 <em>Tip: disable retrieve-test-code-coverage from setting to speed up your test.</em>